duyanyan/openshift-virtualization-tests-design-docs/stps/sig-storage/storage_multiarch_stp.md

 - **VEP**: Virtualization Enhancement Proposal - design document for new features
 - **Pull Method**: Mechanism for importing images (Pod-based or Node-based)

+### **Feature Overview**

+This feature enables CDI to support heterogeneous multi-architecture clusters, allowing VM disk images to be imported and matched to the correct architecture (e.g., AMD64, ARM64) in mixed-architecture environments.

+---

 ### **I. Motivation and Requirements Review (QE Review Guidelines)**

 This section documents the mandatory QE review process.
 The goal is to understand the feature's value,